Wild Garlic Pesto

 You will find several other good ingredients in this vegan pesto, in addition to lots of wild garlic.
 Oil, olive oil to be precise.
 You can also replace part of it with pumpkin seed oil, but please do not heat your pesto afterward.

-Sunflower seeds and pine nuts are also added to the pesto.
-You are also welcome to use other nuts such as walnuts or other seeds such as pumpkin seeds.
-Cashews or almonds would be another option, but I haven’t tried it myself.
+Sunflower seeds are also added to the pesto.
+You can, of course, use other nuts like walnuts or other seeds like pumpkin seeds instead.
+Replacing some of the sunflower seeds with hemp seeds works wonderfully as well.
+Cashews or almonds are another option, though I haven’t tried them myself yet.

 Finally, nutritional yeast, and parsley.
 I think that it gives the wild garlic pesto freshness and rounds off the very intense taste.
 Oh yes, and salt and pepper, of course.